Stone

 I thank the creator for life and mystery, and welcome the thunder into my whole body.

-Then I release the thunder again, and hope that I don’t black out this time.
+Then I release it again, and hope that I don’t black out this time.

-This time I feel strong, and hear the words clearly: “I am thunder.”
+I feel awake and strong, and hear the words call out, “I am thunder.”

 Three Kishla approach from the north.